 IMPRESS will accept complaints from:

-3. If after these 21 calendar days, you are dissatisfied with the publisher’s response to your complaint, or the publisher has failed to respond to you at all, you can then lodge a complaint with IMPRESS.
+c) If after these 21 calendar days you are dissatisfied with the publisher’s response to your complaint, or the publisher has failed to respond to you at all, you can then lodge a complaint with IMPRESS.
 IMPRESS will seek confirmation that a complaint has already been received and considered by a publication.

 IMPRESS may, in exceptional circumstances, extend the amount of time a publication has to resolve a complaint, where IMPRESS decides it is fair in the circumstances to do so.
 All requests to extend time limits must be approved by either the Chief Operating Officer or Chief Executive Officer within 24 hours of a request being made.

-You must bring a complaint to IMPRESS within four months of the first publication of the relevant news article or four months from the relevant behaviour or act.
+You must bring a complaint to IMPRESS within 4 months of the first publication of the relevant news article or 4 months from the relevant behaviour or act.